ruby/docker-images/README.md

 This repository consists of two kinds of images.
 One is for production use, and the other is for development.

 An image for development is based on the image for production of the same ruby and ubuntu versions and installed development tools such as build-essential and gdb, in addition.
-It has `-dev` suffix after the version number, like `rubylang/ruby:3.3.0-dev-jammy`.
+It has `-dev` suffix after the version number, like `rubylang/ruby:3.3.0-dev-noble`.

 The list of image names in this repository is below:

 ## Images

+### Ubuntu 24.04 (noble)

+- master
+  - rubylang/ruby:master-noble
+  - rubylang/ruby:master-dev-noble
+  - rubylang/ruby:master-debug-noble
+  - rubylang/ruby:master-debug-dev-noble
+- 3.3
+  - rubylang/ruby:latest
+  - rubylang/ruby:3.3-noble
+  - rubylang/ruby:3.3.5-noble
+- 3.2
+  - rubylang/ruby:3.2-noble
+  - rubylang/ruby:3.2.5-noble
+- 3.1
+  - rubylang/ruby:3.1-noble
+  - rubylang/ruby:3.1.6-noble

 ### Ubuntu 22.04 (jammy)